AMD FSR vs Nvidia DLSS vs Intel XeSS

 Source: Hardware Unboxed

-At 4K, DLSS Quality preset is only about 2% swifter than FSR Quality.
+At 4K, DLSS Quality preset is only about 2% quicker than FSR Quality.
 When dropping the resolution down to 1440p or 1080p, the performance uplift is identical.
 Both upscaling options provide around 10 – 15% more FPS.

 DLSS 3 Frame Generation in game performance and latency

 In Cyberpunk 2077, at 4K, maximum settings, and ray tracing enabled, the RTX 4090 outputs 42 FPS.
-With DLSS Quality, the 4090 outputs an additional 71% FPS.
+With DLSS Quality, the 4090 outputs an extra 71% FPS.

 With Frame Generation and DLSS Quality enabled, the 4090 outputs 166% more FPS compared to native resolution.
 These are some extraordinary performance gains for no cost*.